This sermon series includes the following messages:

 The task for paleo-evangelicals like me is to remain faithful and remember that the gospel—not the combined clout of a large politically-driven movement—is the power of God unto salvation.

 Church history teaches us another important lesson: The gospel has only rarely made great gains on the back of massive, popular movements.
-It's the quiet, sometimes unrecognized and unsung labors of faithful individuals that often result in the most profound, long-term impact for the kingdom of God.
+It's the quiet, sometimes unrecognized and unsung labors of faithful individuals that often result in the most profound, long-term impact for the

 We see that embodied in Charles Spurgeon's life and legacy, right?
 The whole movement he did more than anyone to build turned against him and even tried to portray him as an evil, divisive influence.
 But Spurgeon shows us that if we're faithful to the truth, in the long run we'll be blessed for it, and the truth will eventually defeat every error and outlast them all, no mater how popular might be whatever error is currently in vogue.